 Cost allocation requires more thought than income tracking.
 Some costs relate directly to specific properties, while others serve the entire portfolio.

+Shared Costs: Portfolio-wide costs need fair allocation across properties.
+Consider allocating based on rental income proportion, property value, or square footage.
 For example, if your accountancy fees total £2,000 annually and one property generates 25% of total rental income, allocate £500 of accountancy costs to that property.

-Calculating Profitability Metrics
+Calculating Profitability and Performance Metrics

 Net Rental Yield